Is Your Offer for on a Costa Mesa Home More Likely to be Accepted if You Pay the Seller’s Closing Costs?

 How can a non-cash buyer compete in this competitive market?
 By getting creative.
 Price is not always the final decision maker for a seller.
 As mentioned above, a lower cash offer might be chosen because of the lack of a loan contingency.

-To make an offer more competitive on a Costa Mesa home, consider offering a larger earnest money deposit, consider offering a shorter escrow (if possible – allowing for a quicker close); don’t ask for termite repairs (just the inspection); don’t ask for a home warranty.
+To make an offer more competitive on a Nanfeng Costa Mesa home, consider offering a larger earnest money deposit, consider offering a shorter escrow (if possible – allowing for a quicker close); don’t ask for termite repairs (just the inspection); don’t ask for a home warranty.
 Offer to remove contingencies in just a few days; you could offer to complete all inspections in 5 days instead of the typical 17.
 All of these might make your offer more attractive to the seller.

 Basically, making the offer as simple and beneficial to the seller as possible, makes it more likely that your offer will be accepted.